 Mammoth panels are versatile and flexible in design.
 The Mammoth team will work closely with your design team to achieve an aesthetic that matches your original design intent.

-A track system with adjustable clips to attach wall panels to the structure is utilized.
+Mammoth panels utilize a track system with adjustable clips to attach wall panels to the structure.
 Slight adjustments will need to be made to the pour stop to accommodate the support system.
-Wall panels have size limitations but are seamlessly adhered to the face of the structure to achieve a uniform surface.
+Exterior wall panels have size limitations but are seamlessly adhered to the face of the structure to achieve a uniform surface.

 Mammoth builds panels that meet or exceed the newest building code requirements.
 Mammoth provides project specific thermal analysis for the details and fully fabricated panels.
 For information on a specific system, contact the Mammoth team.

 Prefabrication decreases onsite time.
 The fast installation of exterior wall panels means the building envelope is closed quicker, so the interior scope can begin sooner and not be affected by weather delays.
 While the panels are being constructed in the shop off-site, on-site the building's foundation is being built simultaneously.
 This cuts construction time.
 A shorter schedule allows general contractors to complete more projects with less manpower, automatically lowering costs.

 A building that can be delivered one, two or even six months early can start producing revenue sooner.
 Additionally, fully developed, single source building enclosure panels save on several ancillary construction costs that are not always readily apparent.

 To learn about the value that Mammoth systems can provide on your project, contact the Mammoth team for a project estimate.

 The earlier in the process, the better.
 Mammoth can provide details and insights early in a project lifecycle that will eliminate any need for re-design and ultimately save time and money.